General Assembly President Dennis Francis has called for reaffirming commitments “to protecting journalists and media workers worldwide”.

 Meanwhile, the micro-blogging platform also suspended the official account of Mastodon, a platform for people seeking a Twitter-like alternative.

-Musk reacts to press criticism
+Musk reactsto press criticism

 The CEO of Twitter hasn’t held back on responding to accusations of him hampering the microblogging site’s ‘freedom of speech’.
+Taking to Twitter, the multi-billionaire reacted with a sarcastic comment at the criticism being hurled at him.

 “So inspiring to see the newfound love of freedom of speech by the press,” he wrote.
 According to a report by US-based Tech portal The Verge, a statement was released by CNN on the banning of one of its own journalists.